More on the house searches in Brussels and Amsterdam

 This interview with members of Terra Incognita Squat reaches us by submission.
 The squat was invaded by the police on August 17, 2020, equipment confiscated, and the squat sealed off.
 Comrades issued a call for international support.
 This interview goes into further detail about the work and political objectives of the nearly two decade project.

-Subscribe to RSS - raid
+Subscribe to raid